soumyabojaraj/ReDi-PythonProject/README.md

 # Recipe Recommendation application

-This application allows users to manage recipes, search for recipes, and generate grocery lists based on their ingredient inventory.
+This application allows users to enter the available ingredients, and get recipe recommendation based on the input.